Skip to main content

 Beyond sex steroids, the growth hormone (GH) axis, modulated by various peptides, exerts significant cardiometabolic effects.
 Sermorelin and Ipamorelin / CJC-1295 stimulate endogenous GH release, which can lead to improved body composition, including reductions in visceral adipose tissue.
 Visceral fat, recognized as an endocrinologically active and pro-inflammatory depot, directly contributes to insulin resistance, dyslipidemia, and hypertension.

-Clinical investigations with Tesamorelin, a synthetic GH-releasing hormone, have specifically demonstrated reductions in visceral fat in HIV-associated lipodystrophy, concurrently improving and inflammatory markers, thereby mitigating cardiovascular risk.
+Clinical investigations with Tesamorelin, a synthetic GH-releasing hormone, have specifically demonstrated reductions in visceral fat in HIV-associated lipodystrophy, concurrently improving lipid profiles and inflammatory markers, thereby mitigating cardiovascular risk.
 This highlights a direct therapeutic avenue for addressing a key cardiometabolic risk factor through targeted peptide intervention.

 The intricate web of hormonal signaling, from the Hypothalamic-Pituitary-Gonadal (HPG) axis to the adrenal and thyroid glands, dictates the milieu in which the cardiovascular system operates.
 A comprehensive understanding of CVD progression requires acknowledging these profound endocrine influences and designing interventions that restore physiological harmony at a cellular and systemic level.